How to Start a Career in Digital Marketing (Beginner’s Guide 2026)

 Step 2: Gain Real World Exposure through Internships/Personal Projects

 The above courses will help you build strong fundamentals, but to gain hands-on experience, it’s best to join a company as an intern or start building your own blog or website (you can easily do this on platforms like WordPress or Wix).
-This gives you the opportunity to work on real-world projects and sharpen your Digital Marketing skill sets.
+This gives you the opportunity to work on real-world projects and sharpen your Digital Marketing skills.

-At the initial level, I suggest exposing yourself to as many domains as possible—Search Engine Optimization (SEO), Social Media Marketing, Performance Marketing, PPC, Content Creation, Email Marketing, and more.
-Invest 3–4 months in learning as much as you can, and then you’ll be in a better position to decide whether you want to specialize in a particular domain or become a full-stack Digital Marketer.
+At the initial level, I suggest exposing yourself to as many domains as possible – Search Engine Optimization (SEO), Social Media Marketing, Performance Marketing, PPC, Content Creation, Email Marketing, and more.
+Invest 3–4 months in learning as much as you can, and then you’ll be in a better position to decide whether you want to specialize in a particular domain or become a full-stack digital marketer.

 Step 3: Build Portfolio